 +indicates step should be conducted in a designated biohazard fume hood if necessary.
 Regulations may vary depending on the cell culture or microorganism used.

-\indicates step should be conducted in a designated RAM area
+indicates step should be conducted in a designated RAM area behind Plexiglas shielding.

 The following procedure has been generalized to include different types of uptake assays.

 A. Preparation of Cell Culture/Microorganism